trevnorris/halo5-api/README.md

 * `HALO5_DEV_KEY`: The 32 character Halo 5 developer key to perform queries.
 * `HALO5_QUERY_DELAY`: Number of milliseconds to wait between queries.
 Default is 1200ms.
+* `HALO5_429_RETRIES`: When an HTTP status code of `429` is found the API will automatically retry after a short delay.
+The default number of retries is 3 before the callback is called with the error.
+This value can be overridden using this environment variable.

 ### API: